-We have verified that after the drug administration and before LOC was achieved, a transition state, that demonstrated to be quite particular from the general anesthesia state.
-The transition state was essentially characterized by an increase in the functional connectivity in conjunction with a specific Granger causality flow profile among the cortical areas.
-During the transition phase, it was mainly observed a Granger causality flow from temporal and occipital areas, which assumed a character as a source of Granger causality, towards frontal and parietal regions which figured a character of being a sink of Granger causality.
+We verified that after the drug administration and before LOC was achieved, a transition state demonstrated to be quite particular from the general anesthesia state.
+This transition state was characterized by increased overall cortical functional connectivity in conjunction with a specific Granger causality flow profile among the cortical lobes.
+During the transition phase, it was mainly observed that a Granger causality flow from temporal and occipital areas, which assumed the character of a source of Granger causality, towards frontal and parietal regions, which figured the character of a sink of Granger causality.

 In addition, our research also brings new knowledge regarding the general anesthesia state.
-It was verified an augment in the functional connectivity among the electrodes located at the occipital lobe, on the five frequency bands analyzed, being verified an increase in the connectivity at the local level in the occipital lobe.
-During general anesthesia, it was verified as well, an increase in the functional connectivity was established among the occipital and temporal lobes in both directions at higher frequency bands (both Beta and Gamma).
-Furthermore, an augment in the interactions from parietal to frontal lobe occurred on the frequency bands Theta and Alpha.
-The connectivity parting from parietal to occipital lobe decreased in Delta, Theta, and Alpha frequency bands, being verified in general that functional connectivity parting from frontal and parietal areas to occipital and temporal cortical areas had been compromised.
+It was verified that an increase in the functional connectivity among the electrodes located over the occipital lobe on the five frequency bands analyzed presented an increase in the connectivity at the local level in the occipital lobe.
+During general anesthesia, it was also verified that an increase in functional connectivity was established among the occipital and temporal lobes in both directions at higher frequency bands (both Beta and Gamma).
+Furthermore, an augment in the interactions from the parietal to the frontal lobe occurred on the frequency bands Theta and Alpha.
+Conversely, the connectivity from the parietal toward the occipital lobe decreased in the Delta, Theta, and Alpha frequency bands, showing that functional connectivity from frontal and parietal areas to occipital and temporal cortical areas had been compromised.
 These results reveal that the effects of propofol along the cortex are diverse, and the general anesthesia state does not strictly follow an overall decrease in functional connectivity along the entire cortex.
-While propofol in fact can compromise communication in some neuronal pathways, some circuits might also have been activated.
+While propofol, in fact, can compromise communication in some neuronal pathways, some circuits might also have been activated.
 These results reinforce statements that claim propofol-induced general anesthesia as a particular and specific state.